ofTheo/ofxKinect/README.md

 Running the Example Project
 ---------------------------

-The example projects are in the `example` folder.
+An exmaple project is provided in the `kinectExample` folder.
+As of OF 0.8.0, ofxKinect no longer ships with the platform poject files.
+Simply use the OpenFrameworks ProjectGenerator in `apps/projectGenerator` to generate the Xcode, VS2012, CodeBlocks projects and/or Makefiles by pointing it to the `kinectExample` folder and making sure to include the following addons:

+* ofxKinect (duh)
+* ofxOpenCv (for blob tracking in the example, not required by ofxKinect itself.)

 ### OSX

-Xcode3: Open the Xcode project and hit "Build and Run".
-You might want to choose "Release" instead of "Debug" for faster performance.

-Xcode4: Open the Xcode project, select the "ofxKinectExample" scheme, and hit "Run".
+Xcode4: Open the Xcode project, select the "kinectExample Debug" scheme, and hit "Run".

 ### Linux